Tulane University School of Law: Publications

+Student groups

+Student organizations sponsor educational programs and social events throughout the academic year.
+The law school also periodically hosts social events with the Tulane University School of Medicine and the Freeman School of Business.

+An active moot court program holds trial and appellate competitions within the school and fields teams for a variety of interschool competitions.
+The Law School has a chapter of the Order of the Coif.
+The Student Bar Association functions as the student government and recommends students for appointment to faculty committees.
+Over 40 student organizations are active at Tulane, including Tulane Criminal Law Society, Federal Bar Association, Maritime Law Society, Sports Law Society, Tulane Women In Law, OUTLaw, Black Law Students Association, Latinx Law Student Association (Formally known as La Alianza), Asian Pacific American Law Students Association, Energy & Environmental Law Society, and several legal fraternities.
+The Tulane Public Interest Law Foundation raises funds, matched by the Law School, to support as many as 30 students each summer in public interest fellowships with a variety of organizations.

+Other degree programs

+Graduate programs

 In addition to the J.D., the school offers two graduate degrees in law: The Master of Laws (LL.M.) the Doctor of Laws (S.J.D.) program.
 The five specialized LL.M. programs are in: maritime law, energy and environmental law, American business law, American law, and international and comparative law.
 LL.M. students may also pursue a general LL.M., which does not concentrate in any one area.

-The law school offers six live-client clinical programs, in the areas of: civil litigation, criminal defense, juvenile litigation, legislative and administrative advocacy, domestic violence, and environmental law (the Tulane Environmental Law Clinic).
-In addition, there is a trial-advocacy program, and third-year students may engage in externships with federal and state judges, with a local death-penalty project, or with certain administrative agencies.
-The judicial externships are possible because of Tulane's close proximity to the U.S. Fifth Circuit Court of Appeals, the U.S. District Court for the Eastern District of Louisiana, and the Louisiana Supreme Court, all of which are in New Orleans.
-The school was the first in the country to institute a pro bono program requiring that each student complete legally related community service prior to graduation.

-Every summer, BarBri, a national bar exam-preparation company, offers New York Bar Exam and Louisiana Bar Exam preparation courses at the Tulane Law School.
-Additionally, a California Bar Exam preparation course is offered when demand warrants it, as it did in 2010.

-Study abroad programs
+Study abroad

 Tulane Law School was one of the first five schools in the United States to offer a foreign summer law program.
 As of 2008, over 4,000 law students from approximately 140 U.S. law schools attended Tulane Law's summer abroad programs, taught by faculty from Tulane, other U.S. law schools, and universities abroad.
 Through the years, prominent scholars and federal judges have highlighted Tulane's summer faculty, including Supreme Court justices Harry Blackmun, Stephen Breyer, Ruth Bader Ginsburg, Antonin Scalia, and William Rehnquist.
 In the past, the law school's summer programs have taken place in Amsterdam in the Netherlands; Berlin in Germany; Cambridge and London in England; Paris and Grenoble in France; Rhodes and Spetses in Greece; and Siena in Italy.